Peru lurches into uncertainty after president shuts congress | New Country 923

 César Landa, a constitutional law professor at the Pontifical Catholic University of Peru, said any decisions approved by congress after Vizcarra’s order to dissolve the legislature would carry no weight.

-“It’s like fruit from a tree that is already rotten,” he said.

-The nation’s armed forces had not expressed any opinion on the dispute as of late Monday.
-The military’s leadership did not immediately return a request seeking comment from The Associated Press.

-Vizcarra’s shutdown is likely to be considered a legitimate use of constitutional powers celebrated by Peruvians who have little faith in elected leaders, Levitsky said.
+Vizcarra’s shutdown is likely to be considered a legitimate use of constitutional powers celebrated by Peruvians who have little faith in elected leaders, said Steven Levitsky, a Harvard University political scientist.

 Nonetheless, he added, dissolving the congress is likely to do relatively little to resolve deeper, structural issues.